Is it true that us soldiers can’t make video calls while in camp?

 - Visa or other such travel documents.

 You should note here that the US army provides for medical care, transportation and all other requirements of the soldiers.
-This service is free of charge for every soldier the whole time of his service.
+This service is free of charge for every soldier the whole time of his service just as the use of free video conferencing technology.

 We have also heard scammers posing as soldiers ask their targets to: